EENI Global Business School.

 Algeria, Chad, Egypt, Guinea, Libya, Mali, Mauritania, Morocco, Niger, Senegal, Sudan, Somalia, Tunisia, Ivory Coast, Sierra Leone, Gabon, the Gambia, Guinea-Bissau, Uganda, Burkina Faso, Cameroon, the Comoros, Djibouti, Benin, Nigeria, Mozambique, and Togo are the main the African Countries receptors of the Arab Development Funds.

-Interactions of the African Civilization with the economic areas of the Western-Christian Civilization.
+Interactions of the African Civilization with the economic areas of the Western Civilization.

-1. The African Countries beneficiaries of the scheme Everything But Arms (EBA) of the EU are Angola, Chad, the Democratic Republic of the Congo, the Comoros, Niger, Djibouti, Lesotho, Rwanda, Benin, Equatorial Guinea, Liberia, Eritrea, Madagascar, São Tomé and Príncipe, Togo, Burkina Faso, Ethiopia, Malawi, Senegal, Burundi, the Gambia, Mali, Sierra Leone, Uganda, Kenya, Guinea, Mauritania, Somalia, Cape Verde, Guinea-Bissau, Mozambique, Sudan, South Sudan, the Central African Republic, Tanzania, and Zambia;
+1. The African Countries beneficiaries of the scheme Everything But Arms (EBA) of the EU are Angola, Chad, the DR Congo, the Comoros, Niger, Djibouti, Lesotho, Rwanda, Benin, Equatorial Guinea, Liberia, Eritrea, Madagascar, São Tomé, Togo, Burkina Faso, Ethiopia, Malawi, Senegal, Burundi, the Gambia, Mali, Sierra Leone, Uganda, Kenya, Guinea, Mauritania, Somalia, Cape Verde, Guinea-Bissau, Mozambique, Sudan, South Sudan, the Central African Republic, Tanzania, and Zambia

-2. All the countries of Sub-Saharan Africa are beneficiaries of the Africa-European Union Strategic Partnership of the European Union;
+2. All the countries of Sub-Saharan Africa are beneficiaries of the Africa-EU Partnership of the EU

-4. The European Union has Economic Partnership Agreements with Algeria, Ivory Coast, Egypt, Morocco, Tunisia, Cameroon, and Ghana;
+4. The EU has Economic Partnership Agreements with Algeria, Ivory Coast, Egypt, Morocco, Tunisia, Cameroon, and Ghana

-5. The European Union has a Trade Agreement with South Africa;
+5. The EU has a Trade Agreement with South Africa

-6. The European Free Trade Association (EFTA) has trade agreements with Egypt, Morocco, Tunisia, the Southern African Customs Union (SACU).
+6. The EFTA has trade agreements with Egypt, Morocco, Tunisia, the Southern African Customs Union (SACU)

-1. Almost all the African Countries (except Sudan or Zimbabwe) are beneficiaries of the African Growth and Opportunity Act (AGOA) of the United States;
+1. Almost all the African Countries (except Sudan or Zimbabwe) are beneficiaries of the AGOA of the U.S.

-2. The United States also has a trade and investment agreements with the West African Economic and Monetary Union (WAEMU/UEMOA), the East African Community (EAC), the Common Market for Eastern and Southern Africa (COMESA) and a Free Trade Agreement with Morocco.
+2. The U.S. also has a trade and investment agreements with the West African Economic and Monetary Union (WAEMU), the East African Community (EAC), the Common Market for Eastern and Southern Africa (COMESA) and a Free Trade Agreement with Morocco

 Interactions of the African Civilization with the Sinic Civilization.